sezito2/Justice-Centered-Data-Design/src/02-Why-Stats/01-why-stats.md

 ## Submission

 1. Create a **PR** (**pull request**) and use the provided content in the template to start it.
-2. Respond to your peers and comment on their work on at least one chapter..
+2. Respond to your peers and comment on their work on at least one chapter.
 3. Submit the PR link in Moodle, when you're ready.